Richi2PL/IF-20100630/README.md

 GAME IS EXTREMELY LAGGY...

 ## Contributing
-Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585) because i probably won't check pull requests that often.
+Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585) because probably won't check pull requests that often.

 ## Bugs
 - Saving of Entities/Tile Entities have been removed due to a crash